Lab : Deployment Protection Rules

 Step 2: Create the Workflow

-environments.
-The workflow includes steps for deploying to both environments, highlighting the approval required for prod
+Set up a workflow to deploy to both dev and prod environments.
+The workflow includes steps for deploying to both environments, highlighting the approval required for prod.

-Create a workflow file under .github/workflows/env-deployment-protection-rule.yml
+Create a workflow file under .github/workflows/env-deployment-protection-rule.yml:

 name: Deployment Workflow